 States into counties of the Federal government).
 (Paragraph 1)

-Under the Morrill Tariff, pioneer farmers buying essentials, such as, a plow, axe, shovel, skillet, stove, etc… paid
+Under the Morrill Tariff, pioneer farmers buying essential steel products, such as, a plow, axe, shovel, skillet, stove,

-40% Federal sales tax on the item, if imported from Europe, or 40% more in price, if bought from Northern
+etc… paid 200% Federal sales tax on the item, if imported from Europe, or 200% more in price, if bought from

-manufacturers.
-Southerners paid most of these taxes, yet represented only one-third (1/3) of the U.S. population.
+Northern manufacturers.
+Southerners paid most of these taxes, yet represented only one-third (1/3) of the U.S.

 By passing the Morrill Tariff Act and Corwin Amendment together, the U.S. Congress offered the seceding States,

 this trade: Return to the Union and pay 40% tariffs and be guaranteed permanent slavery.
 The Confederate

 States refused the offer to return and on May 21, 1861 enacted an average 10% import tax.

 December 25, 1860 South Carolina declared unfair taxes as a cause of secession in her Address of South